jcf-junior/Diabetes-CBR/README.md

 This program is a simulation of a case-based reasoning (CBR) system for diabetes management.
 It uses the k-NN algorithm to determine the recommended insulin bolus for a new case based on the similarity to existing cases in a JSON file.

+The Diabetes-CBR folder includes two programs:
+- diabetes-cbr.py
+  - The main program, which is fully working with .json files
+- diabetes-cbr-gui.py
+  - A GUI version of the main program which is currently in development

 ## Usage
 1. Clone or download the repository
 2. Run the program using Python 3